paochocom/PoE/avoiding_common_attacks.md

 * When the owner enters a hash for verifying the proofs.
 * When the owner use the tag search engine

-There is front end checks as for the lenght of the string for every field.
+There is front end checks as for the lenght of the string of the fields.
 Regarding the ipfsHash sent back when uploading the proof to IPFS, it is controlled to make sure the length of the IPFSHash doesn't exceed what's possible

 Parameters are controled in terms of logic.